-Component Word Document (2011, 2013, 2016) Google Docs Tables ■ Indicate column headers for data tables.
+ora Documento a Docgre De Component Word Document (2011, 2013, 2016) Google Docs Tables ■ Indicate column headers for data tables.
 Place the cursor in the top row of your data table.
 Click on the Design tab under Table Tools (Table tab on Mac - Word 2011/Table Design tab - Word 2016).
 In the Table Style Options group, select the Header Row check box.
-Under Table Tools, click the Layout tab (Table Layout tab - Word 2011) In the Data group (Word 2016 - Table Design &gt; Layout tab), click the Repeat Header Row button.
-This will indicate the top row as the table's header.
-Google Docs doesn't allow you to designate column or row headers, so keep your tables small so they are understandable without headers. ■ Check the reading order.
+Under Table Tools, click the Layout tab (Table Layout tab - Word 2011) In the Data group (Word 2016 - Table Design > Layout tab), click the Repeat Header Row button.
+This will indicate the top row as the table's header. ■ Check the reading order.
 Screen reader reads a table from left to right/top to bottom (never repeating a cell.)
 Merged, nested, and split cells may change the reading order of a table.
 Construct your table in a way that accommodates a good reading order.
 To test the reading order, place your cursor in the first cell of the table.
-On the keyboard This will be the reading order that assistive technologies will use. d, press the Tab key repeatedly to navigate through the table. ■ Use sufficient color contrast.
+On the keyboar This will be the reading order that assistive technologies will use. d, press the Tab key repeatedly to navigate through the table. ■ Use sufficient color contrast.
 Use enough color contrast between the font and its background colors.
-Without sufficient color contrast, people who have low-vision or are color blind will not benefit from the information.
-Go to www.pcc.edu/access-word to learn How to Check Color Contrast.
+Without sufficient color contrast, people who have low-vision or are color blind will not Go to www.pcc.edu/access-word to learn How to Check Color Contrast. t benefit from the information.
 Don't use color alone to convey meaning. ■ Don't use color alone to make a distinction.
 If you categorize something by color alone, benefit from the information. those who are color blind or blind will not be able to Forms ■ Use a form template to create a form.
-Use Google Forms, NOT Google Docs Label form fields and buttons.
-Use real text labels for form fields and alternative text for buttons.
-Check the reading order of forms.
-Press the tab key repeatedly to check the order a screen reader would navigate through order, you will need to edit the form.
+Use Google Forms, NOT Google Docs Label form fields and buttons. ■ Use real text labels for form fields and alternative text for buttons. ■ Check the reading order of forms.
+Press the tab key repeatedly to check the order a screen reader would navigate throug order, you will need to edit the form.
 The tab order (or reading order) is important to those who are blind or physically disable.
 5B s ave your original files.
 You may need them if you have a st udent who needs alternative formats.